 Mycophenolate may harm an unborn baby.
-Women of childbearing age must use reliable forms of birth control when taking mycophenolate.
+When using mycophenolate, all males - and all women of childbearing age - must use reliable forms of birth control.
 See also Precautions section.

 Mycophenolate is used in combination with other medications to keep your body from attacking and rejecting your transplanted organ (such as kidney, liver, heart).
 It belongs to a class of medications called immunosuppressants.
 It works by weakening your body's defense system (immune system) to help your body accept the new organ as if it were your own.

 Shake the bottle well before each dose.
 Carefully measure the dose using a special measuring device/spoon.
 Do not use a household spoon because you may not get the correct dose.
 Do not mix the suspension with any other medication.

 Avoid getting any of the suspension on your skin or in your eyes.
 If contact occurs, wash the affected skin area well with soap and water or rinse your eyes with plain water.
 Consult your pharmacist for details.

 Since this drug can be absorbed through the skin and lungs and may harm an unborn baby, women who are pregnant or who may become pregnant should not handle this medication or breathe the powder from this medication before it is mixed into a suspension.